 Workshop | Botanical Watercolour Workshop by Nancy

-What will we do?
+What did we do?

-Who will be giving the workshop?
+Who gave the workshop?

 Nancy is a tattoo artist with almost 20 years of tattoo experience.
 She studied at the Minerva Art Academy in Groningen and the Barcelona Academy of Art.
 As an artist, she has 15 years of experience with watercolour and joined the Dutch Botanical Artists Association five years ago after winning an international watercolour award.
 She has been a teacher of drawing and painting at an art academy in Barcelona and is an experienced and passionate teacher.